 If you are an ecommerce brand, you can quickly expand your email list by offering discount coupons, promo codes, and free delivery.

-Urban Southern, a company that makes leather bags for women, was giving their customers coupons through targeted popups.
-Here's what their popup looked like.
+Buffalo Jackson, a company that makes custom leather products offers their customers a discount through a targeted popup.
+Here's what their popup looks like:

 Similarly, if you are a SaaS company, you can give out free resources that persuade them to join your email list.
 This resource could be ebooks, whitepapers, exclusive access to your community, and more.

 EngageBay, an all-in-one CRM platform, offers its visitors free signup to access and see if the software fits their business requirements.
 It's a win-win for both the company and the customer.